Last Updated on December 21, 2021 by Grow with Bovees

 Inspect and Lubricate the Weed Eater

-Next, take a closer look at the spark plug, retainers, and springs, and detach the driveshaft to lubricate it with WD-40 or another similar lubricant.
+It’s also a good idea to detach the driveshaft and lubricate it with WD-40 or another similar lubricant.

-If your gasoline operated or electric weed eater is a few years old, you may also want to use a light engine oil to coat all the external parts to prevent rust formation before and after storage.
+If your gasoline operated or electric weed eater is a few years old, you may also want to use a light engine oil to coat all the external parts to protect your trimmer during winter and to prevent rust formation before, during and after storage.

-Weed Eater Tools Storage Solutions
+Some Storage Solutions

 Brackets and Hooks

-Hanging a weed whacker in your garage or other space can be done with a bracket installed on the wall.
+Hanging a weed whacker in your garage or other space can be easily done with a simple plywood bracket installed on the wall.

-If you’re handy with tools, you can make a custom slotted rack or shelves easily using some plywood, and create indents or holes in them to secure and store a weed trimmer, and your other gardening tools over the winter.
+If you’re a bit of a handyman, you can make a custom slotted rack or shelves easily using some plywood, and creating indents or holes in them to secure, not only your weed trimmer, but all your other gardening tools, over the winter.